ELChris414/ELChris414.github.io/_posts/2018-05-02-first-post.md

 author: elchris414
 date:   2018-05-02 20:53:27 +0300
 categories: life development
+description: "This is my first post where I talk about my future plans with this project!"
 ---
 __Hello!__
 And welcome to my new and hopefully _fancy_ blog!